kevinushey/blog/_posts/2015-01-04-needless-inefficiencies-1.md

-This is part one of an unboundedly large number of parts investigating some of, what I'll call, 'needless 'inefficiencies' in `R`.
+This is part one of an unboundedly large number of parts investigating some of, what I'll call,
+'needless inefficiencies' in `R`.

 ## Preamble -- Why I Love R